Comprehensive SEO Tips

 For better results, try to have different titles on each of your pages.
 Use a couple of keywords for each title but do not let them get too long.
 Keep in mind that the title is also what people will see first when searching and it must make sense for users to click on your link.

-| Help for editing your title tags
+| Help for editing title tags

 If you can, change your page copy at least once a month and also change your title tags.
 Google and some other search engines give your website a better ranking if it is perceived to be current information.

-TIPS: Page errors:
+TIPS: Page errors

 Although search engines do not actually check a website for errors, errors can slow down your website load speed and effect your SE ranking.
 You should check your pages for errors after any major updates.
-See the Finding and Fixing Template Errors support page for info on finding webpage errors.
+See the Finding and Fixing Webpage Errors

-TIPS: Local searches:
+TIPS: Local searches

 Add local towns to your page copy, titles and "alt" tags so there is less competition for your business.
 Keep in mind that people may be searching for your product by town or city.
 This will cut the competition down to your area only if you add every local town, county, city and state to either your page copy, titles or your "alt" tags.
 This can be very effective.
 You may want to get out a map and find every town in your area.
 Perhaps even create a page just listing the towns you service and call it your "service area" page.
 Be sure to link this page from your homepage with a text link or site map as described above.
 If you do not the page may not be found.

 Link building is a critical technique to achieve top 10 rankings on the major search engines.
 The search engines job is to provide the searchers with the most relevant information for the search term used.
 To effectively provide relevant results, the search engine uses both "on-page" and "off-page" factors.
 Having a well-balanced on-going link building campaign is important.
 However, the emphasis should be on one-way links to your website.
 The major search engines are discounting the reciprocal links and almost cancelling them out.
 One great way to acquire one way links fast is through the use of paid press releases.
-See the PR Web press release newswire website for more info.
+See the PR Web press release newswire

 and other search engines, to give more importance to a website in keyword search results.
 The more links that lead to your website the higher your Page Rank.
-Read more about Page Rank at Wikipedia.

-TIPS: Distributing a Press Release:
+TIPS: Distributing a Press Release